radiantearth/stac-spec/extensions/label/README.md

 [PySTAC](https://pystac.readthedocs.io/en/latest/) supports [reading/writing](https://pystac.readthedocs.io/en/latest/tutorials/how-to-create-stac-catalogs.html#Adding-label-items-to-the-Spacenet-5-catalog) STAC collections according to this extension.

 ## Extensions
-Label Items may often use the `datetime-range` extension if the label set applies over a range of dates.
 While the EO extension doesn't make sense within a Label Item itself, most Label Items will link to source data which will frequently use the EO Extension.
 The [extensions page](../README.md) gives an overview about these and other extensions.